-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wells is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Wells isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wells are a mix of both white- and blue-collar jobs.
 Overall, Wells is a city of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Wells who work in law enforcement and fire fighting (28.05%), sales jobs (21.49%), and management occupations (9.11%).

 Also of interest is that Wells has more people living here who work in computers and math than 95% of the places in the US.